kledvina/flexible-routing/README.md

 Finally, "scenario" is (1) the label assigned to all rows of output data and (2) a flag for the customer demand distribution.
 By default, all predefined scenarios *and newly defined scenarios* will draw each customer's demands uniformly from 0, 1, ..., 8 except for the preexisting Binomial Demand scenario and the Stochastic Demand scenario.
 See the section below on defining new demand distributions if you wish to create a scenario with a demand distribution other than the baseline's Uniform{0,8}.

-The function *simulate* returns a Pandas DataFrame with rows corresponding to outputs for each simulated customer/demand instance.
-However, the code then processes the returned data to return the **average** (and other summary statistics) transportation costs and trip counts for the dedicated, overlapped, full flexibility, and reoptimizatiton strategies across all instances for each problem size.

 **Edit the *simulate* arguments as desired.** Then scroll to the bottom of the file and update the code block

     timestamp = time.strftime("%Y-%m-%d_%H-%M-%S")